Skip to main content

 Every country in the world is affected by malnutrition in one form or another.
 Low-income countries face an unacceptably high burden of undernutrition, and almost all countries have growing numbers of people affected by overweight or obesity.
 The lack of affordable, nutritious diets is at the centre of this crisis.

-Ineffective food systems, recurrent humanitarian crises, poverty and gender inequality are barriers to people accessing nutritious food.
-The severity of malnutrition and inadequate diets is most profound in countries that face persistent crises, including those resulting from conflict, climate change, disasters and economic shocks.
+Conflict, extreme weather events, ineffective food systems, poverty and gender inequality are barriers to people accessing nutritious food.
+The severity of malnutrition and inadequate diets is most profound in countries that face persistent crises, including those resulting from conflict, climate extremes and economic shocks.

 What are the long-term effects of malnutrition?